 - The City expressly prohibits discrimination in employment on the basis of race, religious creed, color, national or ethnic origin, ancestry, mental or physical disability, medical condition, marital status, sex, sexual preference, political opinion, political affiliation or on the basis that an individual is age forty (40) or over, or any other basis protected by federal, state or local law. - 2.
-An employee's work performance will be evaluated by their immediate supervisor or the supervisor's designee at least once a year on a form prescribed by the Personnel Officer.
+An employee's work performance will be evaluated by their immediate supervisor or the supervisor's designee at least once a year on a form prescribed by the Personnet Officer.
 Supervisors will discuss their evaluations in full with each employee, outline goals and expectations, and point out where the employee has done an outstanding job and suggest ways in which job performance can be enhanced. - 3.
-All regular appointments include a probationary period as provided herein of not less than twelve (12) months for miscellaneous employees, not less than twenty-four (24) months for management employees, not less than eighteen (18) months for dispatch employees, and not less than eighteen (18) months for Public Safety sworn employees. - a.
-Promotional appointments include a probationary period of not less than six (6) months for nonsupervisory employees and twelve (12) months for supervisors (includes management classifications). - 4.
-Employees must be physically and mentally able to perform the essential functions of the job, with or without reasonable accommodation.
+All regular appointments include a probationary period as provided herein of not less than twelve (12) months for miscellaneous employees, not less than twenty-four (24) months for management (18) months for Public Safety sworn employees. - a.
+Promotional appointments include a probationary period of not less than six (6) months for non-supervisory employees and twelve (12) months for supervisors (includes management classifications). - Employees must be physically and mentally able to perform the essential functions of the job, with or without reasonable accommodation.